Rare-Book-Librarian/special-collections-class/topics/digital-issues/page.md

 # ISSUES IN DIGITAL COLLECTING
 # OR,
-## How Do We Know What to Collect and Preserve?
+## How Do We Know What is Worth Collecting and Preserving for the Future?